Thoughts from the Helm

 When Venture Capital and Exponential Growth Rule the Food System, Things Will Go Badly, Especially for Oceans

-If the 2000s were dominated by an explosion of novel harvest and distribution forms like urban agriculture and Community Supported Agriculture, the 2010s have come to be defined by venture capital-backed home-delivered food services like Blue Apron, Plated, and Hello Fresh.
-It’s safe to say that these services have been a chief reason for the recent declines in Community Supported Agriculture programs, where growth has stagnated for the past five years.
+If the 2000s were dominated by an explosion of novel harvest and distribution forms like urban agriculture and community supported agriculture (CSA), the 2010s have come to be defined by venture capital-backed home-delivered food services like Blue Apron, Plated, and Hello Fresh.
+It’s safe to say that these services have been a chief reason for the recent declines in CSA programs, where growth has stagnated for the past five years.

 Venture capital demands exponential growth—usually something like 10* in 3 years.
 Venture capital then seeks to extract all that value from the company that undergoes that growth (and the nature and labor that made that company possible) as gains for investors.
 I can think of few things more troubling for our modern food movement or food system than it being fully captured by venture capital.
 Sadly, that seems to be the way it’s heading.
 Exponential growth is anathema to healthy and thoughtful natural resource development and certainly doesn’t lend itself to thoughtful labor practices or relationships with producers.
 For oceans, especially, the strain that exponentially growing markets put on fisheries resources is why we have management in the first place.